CodingZeal/nextjs-server-action-validation/post.md

 ## Wrapping it Up

-Zod provides a powerful and flexible way to handle form validation in a Next.js application.
-We can apply server-side validation to our forms and still present a great user experience by following a few simple steps:
+Zod provides a powerful and flexible way to handle form validation in Next.js applications.
+Using Zod, you can implement server-side validation to our forms and still present a great user experience by following a few simple steps:

 - Define a Zod schema for each server action
 - Validate user input in your server action using the Zod schema
 - Return an array of errors if validation fails
 - In your client component, use the `useFormState` hook to receive validation errors
 - Display the validation errors to the user

+Now go build some great forms!